CodeYourFuture/wordpress-module/lesson0.md

     7. Find a Copyright-free image with an appropriate size and use it as the site's header.
     8. Add a menu with the following items: Home, About and Contact.
 "Home" should link to the main blog page and "Contact" should link to an email address.

     Do as many of the tasks below as you can but don't worry if you get stuck with any of the steps.
-There is a lot of information in the [WordPress.com support site](https://en.support.wordpress.com/) or, if you can't find a solution there, please ask on Slack.
+There is a lot of information in the [WordPress.com support site](https://en.support.wordpress.com/) or, if you can't find a solution there, please don't hesitate to ask us on Slack.

 2.  **Setup your localhost with Docker** -
 3.  **\[Bonus/Optional\]** Third part/optional - Hardest